jdan/thatjdanisso.cool/articles/2020-05-22-functions-that-go-backwards.md

 console.log(getLightColor("red", "wait"))     // => "green"
 ```

-This code answers the following question:
+We can say that our code answers the following question:

 > Given a light color and an action, what happens to the color of the light?

 And it answers it well!
 We can test its behavior, give it some types, whatever we want - to get a solid answer.
-But if I authored
+But if I asked another question:

+> What color should the light be suc
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTgyMDM2MjAxXX0=
+eyJoaXN0b3J5IjpbMTU2ODA2MjMxMV19
 -->